Future-Ready Forum - ACS International Schools

 Join us for our next Future Ready Forum, where we will explore the essential skills, mindsets and competencies young people need to thrive in a rapidly evolving world.

-We are delighted to welcome keynote speaker Sean Evins, ACS Cobham parent, who will share insights into the changing world of work and the growing influence of AI.
+We are delighted to welcome keynote speaker Sean Evins, ACS Cobham parent, and Global Partner and Head of AI Advisory at Kekst CNC, who will share insights into the changing world of work and the growing influence of AI.

 Following the keynote, a distinguished panel will take part in a Q&A session, featuring: